Memory safety

 Memory safety is the state of being protected from various software bugs and security vulnerabilities when dealing with memory access, such as buffer overflows and dangling pointers.
-For example, Java is said to be memory-safe because its runtime error detection checks array bounds and pointer dereferences.
-In contrast, C and C++ allow arbitrary pointer arithmetic with pointers implemented as direct memory addresses with no provision for bounds checking, and thus are potentially memory-unsafe.
+For example, Java is memory-safe because its runtime error detection checks array bounds and pointer dereferences.
+By contrast, programming languages like C, C++, and Fortran allow arbitrary pointer arithmetic with pointers implemented as direct memory addresses with no provision for bounds checking, making them memory-unsafe.
+Memory-unsafe code is typically found in low level programming, with higher level programming languages generally incorporating either garbage collection or static analysis (as in Rust) to prevent such errors.

 History

-Memory errors were first considered in the context of resource management (computing) and time-sharing systems, in an effort to avoid problems such as fork bombs.
+Memory errors were first considered in the context of resource management and time-sharing systems, in an effort to avoid problems such as fork bombs.
 Developments were mostly theoretical until the Morris worm, which exploited a buffer overflow in fingerd.
 The field of computer security developed quickly thereafter, escalating with multitudes of new attacks such as the return-to-libc attack and defense techniques such as the non-executable stack and address space layout randomization.
 Randomization prevents most buffer overflow attacks and requires the attacker to use heap spraying or other application-dependent methods to obtain addresses, although its adoption has been slow.
 However, deployments of the technology are typically limited to randomizing libraries and the location of the stack.